-I was previously on a performance improvement plan (PIP) and just yesterday was given 90 days to improve or be fired.
-Honestly, I love my work however my boss has a low perception of me and I don't feel the situation is mendable.
-Still getting over it...
+A reader was previously on a performance improvement plan (PIP) and received notice that they'd been given 90 days to improve or be fired.
+The reader loves their work however their boss has a low perception of them and doesn't feel the situation is mendable.
+The reader is still trying to get over it...

-I have a master's and BS in engineering so I am 70% sure that I can find a new job, but I had a question about severance.
-Do you think I should hold out for the severance pay and is there going to be any?
-Or, should I quit now because I'm totally over it and a little concerned how future employers will see it?
+With a master's degree and a BS in engineering, the reader is 70% sure they can find a new job, but also asked a question about severance pay.
+Do you think the reader should hold out for the severance pay and will the employer pay severance pay if they were fired from their job?
+Or, should the reader quit now because they're a little concerned about how future employers will see it?

 Human Resources’ Response: